 But we'll take our chances with a few tips (primarily for Windows PC buyers):

 - Comparing computer speeds isn't easy, but one place to start is

 with the processor: your PC's brains.
-In Spring 2008, if you're
+If you're

 buying a Windows PC, look for one that runs at 2.0 GHz or higher.
 (That

 - More memory is better.
-Get at least 1.5 GB if you're running Windows XP,
+Get at least 1.5 GB if you're running Windows 7,

 - A bigger hard drive is better, too - especially if you create MP3s, work

 with video, download podcasts, or do other audio/video stuff.
 Sure, you can